With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 Any type of video content requires encoding before it can be broadcasted.
 Encoding is done through dedicated software or hardware encoders.

-This is a particularly important step with VR or 360° videos because of how large the files are.
-They must be minimized so that users can stream the content with no lag.
+This is a particularly important step with VR videos 360° and is directly related to the challenge of how to stream VR content with no lag.
+As such files are large, they must be minimized so that users can enjoy a seamless experience.

 Also, large file sizes require more processing power.